Bottled Water Might Contain More Microplastics Than We'd Like to Admit

 It is no secret that plastic bottles have a very damaging impact on the environment and our planet.
-There are not many initiatives in recycling despite the statistics revealing that people utilize more than a million plastic bottles per minute throughout the globe.
+While some countries are picking up the pace in their efforts — take for example, Canada, which recently came to officially declare plastics as toxic— the initiatives in recycling simply do not cut it.
+Statistics reveal that people utilize more than a million plastic bottles per minute throughout the globe.

 This results in several potential hazards to the environment such as cluttering ecosystems, clogging up waterways and affecting wildlife.
 If you thought that the side-effects of using plastic bottles were only limited to damaging the planet, think again!

-A recent study reveals that every sip of bottled water that we consume costs us a lot more than the bottle price.
-According to the study, the water that comes in the plastic bottle contains dangerous levels of Microplastics that are a health hazard for humans.
+A report reveals that every sip of bottled water that we consume costs us a lot more than the bottle itself.
+And not only that, the plastic bottled water also contains dangerous levels of Microplastics that are a health hazard for humans.

 So, what are these Microplastics?
-They are nothing but really tiny pieces of plastic, the size of rice kernels.
-Some estimates reveal that our waterways are clogged with almost 275,000 metric tons of these Microplastics year after year.
+They are nothing but really tiny pieces of plastic particles that are <5 mm in length.
+Some estimates reveal that our waterways are clogged with almost 275,000 tons of these Microplastics each year.

 The study was conducted by a group of researchers from the State University of New York at Fredonia.
-The study subject was water that came from 259 plastic bottles that were produced by 11 companies and was bought in 9 different countries.
+The study subject was water that came from 259 plastic bottles that were produced by 11 companies and were sold in 9 different countries.

 In order to test the presence or levels of Microplastics in the water, they suspended a red-colored dye into the bottles.
 The idea was that since the dye would stick to the plastic in the water, they could differentiate between the floating red-colored pieces of plastic and the water.